isomerpages/cris-scri/_about-us/Vision & Mission.md

 Vision
 ------

-To be the Asean hub of academically oriented clinical research efforts
+Leading Singapore to a healthier future through groundbreaking clinical research and innovation

 Mission
 -------

-To spearhead and develop core capabilities, infrastructure and scientific leadership for clinical research in Singapore
+To advance clinical research excellence by fostering collaborations, driving innovations and ensuring the highest standards of safety and ethics, with the ultimate aim of improving patient outcomes globally